 Alaska Council on the Homeless

-The Council monitors and reviews implementation of Alaska's Plan to End Long Term Homelessness and shares findings and recommendations with the Governor through progress reports.
+The Council monitors and reviews the implementation of Alaska's Plan to End Long-Term Homelessness and shares findings and recommendations with the Governor through progress reports.

 - Department of Health and Social Services

 - Department of Labor and Workforce Development

 The Governor may also appoint four public members including two public members and six with experience and expertise in housing development or as consumers of affordable housing.
 The Council may invite to its meetings non-voting representatives from federal or local government agencies, the business community, providers of services to the homeless, philanthropic agencies, faith-based organizations, homeless advocacy organizations, homeless persons, and community leaders.